praekelt/django-form-renderers/README.rst

 #.
 Every form receives a div-based render method called ``as_div``.

 #.
 If a field is required then an attribute ``required="required"`` is rendered for every widget.
+   This is a safe blanket assumption.

 #.
-Every field and input gets extra BEM CSS classes.
+Optional - every field and input gets extra BEM CSS classes.

 Defining your own renderers
 ---------------------------